docker/docs/admin/organization/members.md

 3. Select **Members**.
 4. Select **Invite Member**.
 5. Select **CSV Upload**.
-6.Select a team or type to create a new team.
+6. Select a team or type to create a new team.
 Docker will invite all users to that team.
 7. Select **Download the template CSV file** to optionally download an example CSV file.
 The following is an example of the contents of a valid CSV file.
     ```
     email